shivams65/shivams65/README.md

 🚀 Passionate about collaboration and knowledge sharing, I actively contribute to open-source projects on GitHub and engage with the developer community through workshops, meetups, and online forums.

 Let's connect and build secure, scalable, and resilient cloud solutions together!
-Feel free to reach out for collaboration opportunities or just to geek out about all things Azure and DevSecOps. 🚀
+Feel free to reach out for collaboration opportunities or just to geek out about all things in Cloud and DevSecOps. 🚀

 ## About Me